 While U.S. soldiers are on distant shores defending our country, they can be under attack on the home front by a stealthy enemy.
-Identity theft is a big problem, the number one consumer complaint among military personnel, according to a 2015 Federal Trade Commission Report.
-Identity theft represented 30 percent of the military consumer complaints detailed in the report.
+Identity theft is a big problem, as it is one of the biggest consumer complaints among military personnel, according to a 2018 Federal Trade Commission Report.
+Identity theft represented 15 percent of the military consumer complaints detailed in the report.
 This guide will help active military and veterans be alert for warnings signs of identity theft and take immediate action if it happens to them.

 Why Military Personnel Are Vulnerable to Identity Theft

 Identity theft happens when someone steals your personal information and uses it to open fake accounts or invade your current accounts and run up charges, potentially leaving you with huge debts and ruined credit ratings.
 Identity thieves can even commit crimes in your name, leaving you with a criminal record you're unaware of until it surfaces unexpectedly.

 Military IDs have been tied to social security numbers since the late 1960s.
 While civilians are conditioned to guard personal information, military members are accustomed to readily sharing their ID number with commanding officers or when filling out paperwork, applying for health care, even when using the laundry service or gym equipment on base.